-4600 Goals for Gas distribution System Advances/Detracts/Neutral Provide reliable, safe, clean, and DR has the potential for many value streams, such as affordable energy to Rhode Island alleviating local distribution system constraints, customers over the long term (this increasing system flexibility, potentially delaying applies to all energy use, not just infrastructure reinforcement projects, and providing regulated fuels). a revenue stream for participants.
-Strengthen the Rhode Island DR has the potential for many value streams, such as economy, support economic alleviating local distribution system constraints, competitiveness, retain and create increasing system flexibility, potentially delaying jobs by optimizing the benefits of a infrastructure reinforcement projects, and providing modern grid and attaining a revenue stream for participants that would support appropriate rate design structures. economic growth.
-Address the challenge of climate While demand response does not directly address change and other forms of pollution. climate change, the additional insight into usage due to the increased data resolution provided to participants may create an opportunity for additional energy efficiency projects.
-Additionally, there may be a reduction in carbon due to participation in DR events.
-Prioritize and facilitate increasing Neutral customer investment in their facilities (efficiency, distributed generation, storage, responsive demand, and the electrification of vehicles and heating) where that investment provides recognizable net benefits.
-Appropriately compensate Neutral - this pilot is neutral on this goal. distributed energy resources for the value they provide to the gas system, customers, and society.
-Appropriately charge customers for Neutral - this pilot is neutral on this goal. the cost they impose on the grid.
-Appropriately compensate the Neutral - this pilot is neutral on this goal. distribution utility for the services it provides.
-Align distribution utility, customer, Gas DR pilot advances this goal by putting incentives and policy objectives and interests towards peak reduction on the gas distribution through the regulatory framework, network that helps to achieve the GHG reduction including rate design, cost recovery, goals of the Resilient Rhode Island Act of 2014 and and incentive. the Rhode Island GHG Emissions Reduction Plan of 2016.
-There is also an alignment in the sense that customer participation could affect system planning, which could have a larger financial impact for all customers.
-In this way, participants are incentivized for providing the behavior that matches the goals of the company.
+1

+applies to all energy use, not just reinforcement projects, and providing a

+regulated fuels). revenue stream for participants.

+Strengthen the Rhode Island DR has the potential for many value streams,

+economy, support economic such as alleviating local distribution system

+competitiveness, retain and create constraints, increasing system flexibility,

+jobs by optimizing the benefits of a potentially delaying infrastructure

+modern grid and attaining appropriate reinforcement projects, and providing a

+rate design structures. revenue stream for participants that would

+support economic growth.

+Address the challenge of climate While demand response does not directly

+change and other forms of pollution. address climate change, the additional

+insight into usage due to the increased data

+resolution provided to participants may

+create an opportunity for additional energy

+efficiency projects.
+Additionally, there may

+be a reduction in carbon due to participation

+in DR events.

+Prioritize and facilitate increasing Neutral

+customer investment in their facilities

+(efficiency, distributed generation,

+storage, responsive demand, and the

+electrification of vehicles and heating)

+where that investment provides

+recognizable net benefits.

+Appropriately compensate distributed Neutral - this pilot is neutral on this goal.

+energy resources for the value they

+provide to the gas system, customers,

+and society.

+Appropriately charge customers for Neutral - this pilot is neutral on this goal.

+the cost they impose on the grid.

+Appropriately compensate the Neutral - this pilot is neutral on this goal.

+distribution utility for the services it

+provides.

+Align distribution utility, customer, Gas DR pilot advances this goal by putting

+and policy objectives and interests incentives towards peak reduction on the gas

+·